 Choral or Sung Eucharist

 A celebration of Holy Communion with a Sermon and hymns and choral music led by a Cantor or the Cathedral Choir and accompanied by our Cathedral Organ.
 Members of our congregation and community often contribute to the service by readings the lessons and leading the prayers.
-The services lasts around 1 hour.
+The service lasts around 1.15 hour.

 The Eucharist is the same as Holy Communion, Mass or The Lord’s Supper, which are different ways of describing the same service.
 It is the service in which Christians follow Jesus’ command to his disciples to share bread and wine in remembrance of him.
 In the service: